FWHM of only 1.0 - 1.2 arcsecond

 The site is on top of Bald Mountain that rises several thousand feet above its surrounding terrain in all directions.
 The prevailing Westerly wind moves smoothly over the site.
 There are no mountains West of the site that would cause atmospheric turbulence.
 This allows the airflow to be laminar over the site and allows for the best possible seeing conditions at the 4,610 foot altitude.

-California's Central Valley has one of the highest "ratings" for clear days - and thus photometric nights - of anywhere in the Western United States.
+California's Central Valley has one of the highest "ratings" for clear days of anywhere in the Western United States.

 Measured at 21.78 magnitudes / sq arcsecond, V band

-Located in the Sierra National Forest, SRO has no risk of future development or encroachment that would affect levels of light pollution.
+Due to its location in the Sierra National Forest, SRO has very low risk of future development or encroachment that would affect levels of light pollution.
 Bortle Scale = 3.